-UPDATE: In order to be elligible for an OAC upgrade, we now have an additional requirement: you must be our digital distribution client for at least 6 months.
+UPDATE: In order to be elligible for an OAC upgrade, you must be our digital distribution client for at least 6 months.
 During this time, your history with us should be spotless: no copyright claims against your content, good faith behaviour on our platform, no excessive support requests or communication.

 UPDATE: Do not contact Youtube directly if your channel is not part of the Youtube Partner Program (YPP).
 They will not take your requests into consideration.
 If you have issues with Art Tracks and Topics or if you want your artist's channel upgraded to an Official Artist Channel (OAC), please contact us according to the instructions below.

 For an artist or small label, Youtube can be a bit obscure and chaotic.
 You upload your own content to your own channel(s) and sometimes, third parties use your content in their own uploads.
 Also, tracks you deliver through us will end up on Youtube as well.

 Thus your content will spread out across multiple instances on Youtube, there is no single point of access to all of your content and it someties looks like monetization is not taking place everywhere it should.

 Youtube Music: is a music streaming platform similar to Spotify, projected to become a large player in the field of DSPs.

 Art Tracks: are your music tracks as being delivered by us to the Google Play Music store (as part of our overall digital distribution service), automatically synced with sister platform Youtube Music and made available on the wider Youtube VOD platform.
 They feature a still image of the artwork, instead of a video.
 An existing official music video for the same track, will automatically take the Art Track's place in the Topic, as long as it has been available (uploaded by you) on Youtube for five working days or longer.